erkin/ponysay/README.md

                         styles.
 ```

+This is my fork of https://github.com/erkin/ponysay
+I really liked the concept, but I sort-of WTF-ed at the 2458-line python script powering it.
+So I rewrote the thing from scratch in actual python (not that bad since most of the work is done by util-say).
+Also, I missed a "--center"-option, so I added one.
+This rewrite is 117 lines long, and that includes the 7 original bubble styles which now are embedded in the python script.
+This means 95.2% less bloat, which I consider a success.
+Also, the rewrite is about 50-85% faster.

+Fork me on github: https://github.com/jaseg/ponysay

 FAQ
 ---

-*Q:* The output looks like a mess in `TTY/PuTTY/other`!
+__Q:__ The output looks like a mess in `TTY/PuTTY/other`

-*A:* Yeah, sorry.
+__A:__ Yeah, sorry.
 If you find a fix, send me a pull request.

-*Q:* Which programs do you use to generate the pony files?
+__Q:__ Which programs do you use to generate the pony files?

-*A:* The pony files are actually mostly a bunch of selected [browser ponies](http://web.student.tuwien.ac.at/~e0427417/browser-ponies/ponies.html), converted using [util-say](https://github.com/maandree/util-say).
+__A:__ The pony files are actually mostly a bunch of selected [browser ponies](http://web.student.tuwien.ac.at/~e0427417/browser-ponies/ponies.html), converted using [util-say](https://github.com/maandree/util-say).